Barry Allen: DC Extended Universe

 Barry Allen / Flash appears in media set in the DC Extended Universe (DCEU), portrayed by Ezra Miller.
 This version is initially a college student who works multiple jobs to fund his search for evidence to clear his father's name after the latter was framed for killing his wife.
-Additionally, his suit is said to be created using material used in space shuttle hulls and he is a self-described "hippie, long hair, very attractive Jewish boy".
+Additionally, his suit is said to be created with a material used in space shuttle hulls and he is a self-described "hippie, long hair, very attractive Jewish boy".